We are strengthening import requirements to address the risk of khapra beetle (Trogoderma granarium) from entering Australia.

 You must pack your own bag and be aware of all its contents.
 Everything in your bag is your responsibility.
 Items that need to be declared on arrival should be packed separately or at the top of your luggage.

-Complete your incoming passenger declaration.
+Complete your Incoming Passenger Card.
 You must declare if you are carrying food, plant material or animal products.
 If you fail to declare, or provide a false declaration, you can be penalised.
-For example, you may be given an infringement notice for up to A$2,664.
-Your visa may also be cancelled and, if so, you may be refused entry into Australia and held in immigration detention pending removal from Australia.
+For example, you may be given an infringement notice.
+Your visa may also be cancelled and, if so, you will be refused entry into Australia and you may not be able to return to Australia for up to three years.

 You will not be penalised under the Biosecurity Act 2015 if you declare and present all goods, even if they are not allowed into Australia.